JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 7.-The analog current detector has a measurement range of 0 - 5 ppm.
 Having a wide range will give the user a range of accuracy and levels of precise calculations.
 Resolution found to be 0.15 ppm for the ULPSM-IAQ 968-008.
 The A02P43B7001 states in the datasheet a resolution of 1 ppb.

-●	A method sample code for the SO2 detector to communicate with the Master device can be seen within the Buildables of the Subsystem section.
+Not Applicable - A method sample code for the SO2 detector to communicate with the Master device can be seen within the Buildables of the Subsystem section.
 (See Figure 3.)

 ### CARBON DIOXIDE SENSOR (DIGITAL)